 That’s all to say that different questions can be considered “too personal” in different places.
 A good rule of thumb is take a topic that isn’t personal, like pop culture or sports, and ask for a personal take.
 As the conversation goes on, gage through follow up questions and your partner’s response whether or or not to move into more fraught subjects like politics and more deeply personal subjects like family.

-It can be tempting to slip into platitudes and white lies in an attempt to stay likeable — a new study has shown that we associate a lot of fear with being honest, because we expect a negative reaction (and perhaps dislike) from our conversation partners as a result.
-But these fears are actually largely unfounded: people don’t usually have the negative reactions to honesty that we expect, and we end up feeling really great, too, after speaking up honestly.
+It can be tempting to slip into platitudes and white lies in an attempt to stay likable — a new study has shown that we associate a lot of fear with being honest, because we expect a negative reaction (and perhaps dislike) from our conversation partners as a result.
+But these fears are actually largely unfounded: People don’t usually have the negative reactions to honesty that we expect, and we end up feeling really great, too, after speaking up honestly.

-The study notes two main kinds of honest talk that you can draw on for this: give honest feedback ( at work, this might mean some constructive criticism about a colleague’s performance), and answer personal questions honestly — if someone at a party asks you how you’re doing, answer with how you’re really feeling, even if that means saying something like, “Actually, I’m feeling really overwhelmed right now.”
+The study notes two main kinds of honest talk that you can draw on for this: Give honest feedback (at work, this might mean some constructive criticism about a colleague’s performance), and answer personal questions honestly — if someone at a party asks you how you’re doing, answer with how you’re really feeling, even if that means saying something like, “Actually, I’m feeling really overwhelmed right now.”
 Then use the opportunity to follow up with a question about your conversation partner: “Have you ever felt like you were struggling to keep up with everything?
 How do you cope when you do?”

 Leverage your body language